Mariam-s/Mariam-Sari/README.md

 ## **INTEREST IN IT**

 My interest in IT is basically everything to do with IT, there's no specific part I like more.
-The things that pushed me to pursue IT were the friends I hung out with when I was in school.
+The things that pushed me to pursue IT were the friends I hung out with when I was at school.
 They all had a particular interest in IT and I guess you could say they greatly influenced and introduced me to this amazing subject.
-I don't have any spectacular IT experience apart from the fact that I am the go-to person at home for all the family's IT needs, but I am enrolled in this course as well as *Introduction to Programming* so I can develop my skills and hopefully learn more about IT and use it with confidence c:.
+I don't have any spectacular IT experience apart from the fact that I am the go-to person at home for all the family's IT needs, but I am enrolled in this course as well as *Introduction to Programming* so I can develop my skills and hopefully learn more about IT and use it with confidence.

 **Why did you choose to come to RMIT?**